lucaskuzma/sonify/README.md

 `sonify_add.py`

 Additive synth, with $size^2$ oscillators, i.e. one for each pixel in a downsampled image.
 Pan is determined by `x` and pitch by `y`.
+Set the `size` parameter with `-s`.

     python sonify.py ../some/path
+    python sonify_add.py -s 64 ../some/path && afplay sound.wav

 `make_test.py`